 - Keep dangerous chemicals and fumes away from children.

 - Keep cleaners or chemicals in their original containers.

 Alcohol and medicines

-- Keep marijuana that you can eat (edible), and all marijuana products, out of the sight and reach of children.
-Edible marijuana is a source of childhood poisoning.
+All marijuana products, including marijuana that you can eat (edible), are a source of childhood poisoning.
 Some products may look like a harmless snack or candy to your child.

 - Educate your child about the effects of alcohol and medicines.